 If some inflation is good but too much inflation is bad, the question is at what point do higher interest rates really jeopardize economic growth?
 The chart below provides us with guidance as to what has happened in the past when interest rates were on the rise.

-The chart above illustrates the relationship between rising interest rates and stock prices.
+If you’re currently using one of the best stock trading brokers south africa then you will want to pay attention to this as the chart above illustrates the relationship between rising interest rates and stock prices.
+Even if you use a broker to get an advantage, these rising prices are definitely something you need to be wary of.
 The chart compares every 2 year period in the stock market versus the level of the 10-Year Treasury yield between 1963 – 2017.
 For example, one dot would represent the time period 1963 – 1964.
 Another dot would represent 1964 – 1965 and so on.
 If the dot is above the “0.0” line, that means that there was a “positive correlation” between stock prices going up and the interest rate on the 10-Year Treasury yield going up during that same time period.
 Worded another way, when the dot is above the line that means the stock market was going up while interest rates were also increasing.
 In general, the dots above the line are good, when they are below the line, that’s bad.

 Right now the 10-Year Treasury Bond is at 2.85% which is the red line on the chart.
 What we can conclude from this is going all the way back to 1963, at this data point, there has never been a two year period where interest rates were rising and stock prices were falling.
 Could it be different this time?
 It could, but it’s a low probability if we use historical data as our guide.
 History would suggest that we do not run into trouble until the yield on the 10-Year Treasury Bond gets above 4%.
 Once the yield on our 10-Year Treasury Bond reaches that level and interest rates are rising, historically the correlation between rising interest rates and stock prices turns negative.
 Meaning interest rates are going up but stock prices are going down.